Maria Teresa Ferrer i Mallol

-Maria Teresa Ferrer i Mallol (25 August 1940 – 4 March 2017) was a Spanish medieval historian, who worked at the Institut Milà i Fontanals and Institut d'Estudis Catalans.
+Maria Teresa Ferrer i Mallol (25 August 1940 in Barcelona – 4 March 2017) was a Spanish medieval historian, who worked at the Institut Milà i Fontanals and Institut d'Estudis Catalans.

 Early life and education

 Maria Teresa Ferrer i Mallol was born in Barcelona on 25 August 1940.
-Ferrer i Mallol received a degree in philosophy in 1963 from the University of Barcelona, and completed a PhD from the same institution in 1984.
+Ferrer i Mallol received a degree in philosophy in 1963 from the University of Barcelona, and completed a PhD at the same institution in 1984.

 Academic focus

-Ferrer i Mallol's academic career spanned from 1963 to 2011.
+Ferrer i Mallol's academic career spanned the years 1963 to 2011.
 Her work focused upon Catalonia in the 14th and 15th centuries, particularly economic and merchant trading in those periods.
 She believed that the Mudéjar Muslim, Jewish and Christian communities living in Catalonia and Valencia in the 14th century managed to co-exist due to religious segregation.
 She believed this segregation and discrimination was forced upon the Mudéjar community.

 Career

 In 1972, she began working at the Institut Milà i Fontanals (IMF), initially as a Scientific Assistant for Emilio Sáez.
 From 1981–1984, she also worked on the Gran Enciclopèdia Catalana for the Generalitat de Catalunya.
 Regina Sáinz de la Maza was her understudy at the IMF between 1985 and 1994.
 In 1991, fellow Catalan medieval historian Josep Trenchs gave Ferrer i Mallol his last work, so that she could publish it for him posthumously.
 From 1992 until 2014, she was a member of the historical and archaeological department of the Institut d'Estudis Catalans (IEC).
 She was the secretary of the IEC from 1995–2001, then the vice-president from 2001–2006, and was president from 2006–2014.